Samuel B. and Virginia C. Knight Professor of Humanities

 I write about memory, literature, money, and music.
 Sometimes I work in creative nonfiction and fiction; some problems require academic methods.
 I believe that literary style isn’t decoration but a form of knowledge.
 I am on leave during the 2019-20 academic year, supported by a Guggenheim Fellowship.

-Michael W. Clune specializes in American literature, literature and science, and poetry.
-His work investigates two basic questions: What difference does literature make?
-What methods might best illuminate that difference in the context of the modern research university?
-His first book, American Literature and the Free Market (Cambridge University Press, 2010), examines how postwar writing from Frank O’Hara’s poetry to nineties gangster rap takes on social power by offering an escape from society.
+American Literature and the Free Market (Cambridge University Press, 2010) examines how postwar writing from Frank O’Hara’s poetry to nineties gangster rap takes on social power by offering an escape from society.

-His second book, Writing Against Time (Stanford University Press, 2013), explores the effort to create an image immune to the erosive effects of neurobiological time.
+Writing Against Time (Stanford University Press, 2013) explores the effort to create an image immune to the erosive effects of neurobiological time.
 Elements of this project have appeared in the journals Representations, Criticism, and Behavioral and Brain Sciences.

-Clune’s first work of creative nonfiction, White Out, was chosen as a Best Book of 2013 by The New Yorker, NPR’s “On Point,” The Millions, and other venues.
-He is currently completing a second memoir, Gamelife, on computer games as spiritual education, and is at work on a series of articles about what literature knows.
+White Out was chosen as a Best Book of 2013 by The New Yorker, NPR’s “On Point,” The Millions, and other venues.

 Gamelife appeared in Fall 2015 from Farrar, Straus and Giroux.